-Deutsche Bank shares spike on report of interest from JPM and ICBC
+German government, JPMorgan deny report on Deutsche Bank

+FRANKFURT (Reuters) - The German government dismissed a report that it had privately raised concerns about Deutsche Bank (DBKGn.DE), while JPMorgan (JPM.N) denied it was interested in a stake in Germany’s biggest lender.

-FRANKFURT (Reuters) - Shares in Germany’s troubled Deutsche Bank (DBKGn.DE) jumped by up to 6 percent on Friday following a magazine report that JPMorgan (JPM.N) and Industrial and Commercial Bank of China (ICBC) (601398.SS) may be interested in taking a stake.
+Shares in Deutsche had jumped by as much as 6 percent on Friday after WirtschaftsWoche (WiWo) magazine said JPMorgan and Industrial and Commercial Bank of China (ICBC) (601398.SS) might invest in the bank.

+By 1055 GMT, its shares had retraced some of those gains but were still up 4.8 percent at 9.98 euros .

+A spokeswoman for JPMorgan said: “We are denying the story, it is not true.”

-The German government, UBS and JPMorgan had no immediate comment.
-Deutsche Bank declined to comment.
-ICBC could not immediately be reached for comment.
+UBS and Deutsche Bank declined to comment and ICBC could not immediately be reached for comment.

-Shares in Germany’s flagship bank recently touched record lows on scepticism over the appointment of Christian Sewing as CEO and his strategy to refocus on its European core while slashing global investment banking.
+Shares in Germany’s flagship bank touched record lows below 9 euros in June on investor scepticism about the appointment of Christian Sewing as CEO and his strategy to refocus on its European core while slashing global investment banking.

-Investors have said they doubt whether Sewing, 48, can return Deutsche to profitability after the bank racked up three years of losses under his predecessor, John Cryan.
+Some investors have said they doubt whether Sewing, 48, can return Deutsche to profitability after the bank racked up three years of losses under his predecessor, John Cryan.

 He has been hobbled by downgrades to Deutsche’s credit ratings, while the bank’s U.S. subsidiary has failed a Federal Reserve test of its ability to withstand a financial crisis.

-Despite Deutsche’s woes, its franchise is attracting interest as London’s standing as a financial center is threatened by Britain’s looming exit from the European Union, WirtschaftsWoche cited investment bankers as saying.
+Despite Deutsche’s woes, its franchise was attracting interest as London’s standing as a financial center is threatened by Britain’s looming exit from the European Union, investment bankers told WirtschaftsWoche.

 Bulge-bracket banks are looking to strengthen their presence in Frankfurt, as the German financial capital and seat of the European Central Bank gains importance after Brexit.